rm5248/dbus-java-nativefd/README.md

 default is 'dbus-java-jni-connector')
 ```

-Binaries are provided for Linux(amd64, i386, armhf, arm64).
+Binaries are provided for Linux(amd64, i386, armhf).

 # License